rothgar/justingarrison.com/content/blog/2026-06-04-kubernetes-autoscaling.md

 Cast AI originally asked me to review their platform 3 years ago.
 At the time I was working at AWS on Karpenter and Cast AI claimed it worked better than Karpenter with no public data to corroborate their claims.
+I said no because I didn't think I could be a unbiased reviewer.

-This time, when they reached out, they let me know they built integrations so it can work with a cluster already managing autoscaling with Karpenter.
+This time, when they reached out, they let me know they built integrations so works with a cluster already managing autoscaling with Karpenter.
-Obviously the long term goal would be to get rid of Karpenter or the Cluster Autoscaler and only use Cast AI's autoscaling capabilities.
+Obviously, the long term goal would be to get rid of Karpenter or the Cluster Autoscaler and only use Cast AI's autoscaling capabilities.
 I assume that's where a lot of enterprises will end up.

 In the cloud, autoscaling and cost reporting are the same job.
 The industry calls it FinOps.
 The pricing model is continuous, so the management is continuous.